Jaap van Duijn

-Jaap van Duijn (born 23 December 1990) is a Dutch footballer who plays as a striker.
+Jaap van Duijn (born 23 December 1990) is a Dutch retired footballer who played as a striker.

 Club career

 Van Duijn grew up with hometown club Quick Boys and became as A junior plucked by PSV.
 In Eindhoven played the winger in PSV A1 and the team promise.
 The adventure in Brabant was not followed and Van Duijn moved to Feyenoord.
 In Rotterdam, he got the chance in the team promise.
 At the beginning of the 2010–2011 season Jaap van Duijn joined selecting Quick Boys.

 Thanks to a flying start, Van Duijn scored nine goals in the first half of the season and he aroused the interest of several professional football clubs.
 Ultimately, the choice of ADO Den Haag fell.

 He made his debut on 21 July in the Europa League match against FK Tauras Tauragė.
-In Eredivisie he made his debut in the 4–2 defeat to FC Groningen.
-Van Duijn started at the Residence Club energetically and grew because of its striking hair into crowd favorite.
-Finally ended the adventure in a minor key.
-Van Duijn decided to surrender after he was put back to the amateurs his stuff.
-After one season with relegation soccer Spakenburg is the prodigal son back to Quick Boys.
+In the Eredivisie he made his debut in the 4–2 defeat to FC Groningen.
+Van Duijn made an energetic start at the Residence Club and, thanks to his striking hair, quickly became a crowd favorite.
+The adventure ultimately ended on a sour note.
+Van Duijn decided to call it quits after being sent back to the amateurs.
+Following one season of relegation football at Spakenburg, the prodigal son returned to Quick Boys.

 From the summer of 2013 he played for Quick Boys, but left them after two seasons for fellow amateurs VV Noordwijk.
 He then moved on to FC Rijnvogels in 2016.
+He retired in 2021, citing he could not play at the highest amateur level anymore alongside his work in the family business.